wannesm/LeuvenMapMatching/docs/usage/introduction.rst

 The probability is normalized to allow for easier reasoning about the probability of a path.
 It is computed as the exponential smoothed log probability components instead of the sum as would be the case for log likelihood.
+Because the number of possible paths quickly grows, it is recommended to set the ``max_lattice_width`` argument.
+It will only continue the search with this number of possible paths at every step.
+If no solution is found, this value can be incremented using the ``increase_max_lattice_width`` method.

 .. code-block:: python